Classical Chinese poetry: Tang poetry

 The Tang dynasty (618–907) was particularly noted for its poetry, especially the shi forms such as jueju and lüshi.
 This poetry was both a pervasive social phenomenon throughout the Tang literate classes, who developed the ability to compose poems on demand as part of the Imperial examination system, but also a social grace necessary for polite conduct on social occasions, such as part of the interaction at banquets or social gatherings.
-Some 50,000 poems survive, mostly represented in the Ming dynasty collection the Quantangshi.
+Some 50,000 poems survive, mostly represented in the Ming dynasty collection the Complete Tang Poems.
 Their popularity in the historical Chinese cultural area has varied over time, with certain authors coming in and out of favor and others permanently obscure.
-Some authors, such as Li Bai (also known as Li Po), Wang Wei, Du Fu, and Bai Juyi (also known as Po Chü-i) managed to maintain consistent popularity.
+Some authors, such as Li Bai (also known as Li Po), Du Fu, Wang Wei, Li Shangyin and Bai Juyi (also known as Po Chü-i) managed to maintain consistent popularity.

 Tang poetry has developed an ongoing influence on world literature and modern and quasi-modern poetry; for instance, as in the case of Li Bai whose modern influence extends as far as Gustav Mahler's Das Lied von der Erde and Beat poetry.
 In part because of the prevalence of rhymed and parallel structures within Tang poetry, it also has a role in linguistics studies, such as in the reconstruction of Middle Chinese pronunciation.

 Song dynasty poetry

 The Song dynasty (960–1279) was noted for its poetry, perhaps especially the development of the Ci form; indeed, the ci as a poetic form perhaps reached a high point during the Song dynasty.
 The ci is a kind of lyric poetry using a poetic meter based upon certain patterns of fixed-rhythm formal types, of which there were about 800 of these set patterns, each associated with a particular title.
 Originally ci were written to be sung to a specific tune of that title, with set rhythm, rhyme, and tempo.
 However, over time the actual tunes seem to have disappeared (similarly to the case of English ballads).
 Thus, the title of a certain ci may have nothing to do with its contents, although the poetic meter is the same.
 It is common for several ci to share the same title.
 As developed during the Song poetic period, the ci was a versatile verse form.
+The most prominent ci-poets include Su Shi (Dongpo), Xin Qiji, Li Qingzhao, Liu Yong and Zhou Bangyan.